 Create deliciously filled chocolate eggs using a few ingredients!
 With raspberry, peanut butter, or caramel in the center.
 YUM!

-There is an area in Columbus called German Village.
+One of our favorite areas in Columbus is German Village.
 It is a historic neighborhood settled in the early-mid 19th century by German immigrants, who at one time comprised 1/3 of the city’s population.
 To this day German Village has original brick homes that line the streets with German shops, restaurants and bakeries.
 There was a fudge shop that sold all sorts of confections.
-It was across the street from a brats restaurant that we went to so we stopped by once when we lived in the Columbus area.
+We found this darling shop across the street from a brats restaurant that we went to so we stopped by once when we lived in the Columbus area.
 It was springtime so they were selling giant chocolate eggs, beautifully decorated, and filled with cream and other fillings.

 I’ve always thought it would be fun to make some around Easter so this year I ordered two chocolate egg molds and got busy!
 I ended up getting one larger egg mold (to create a 3-d egg like the ones in the fudge shop) and a smaller mold to make mini bite sized filled chocolate eggs.